saltyandsmiling/hilton-assessment/README.md

 This project will run on localhost:8080.
 As requested I built this with React, styled-components and chose Redux as my state management system.
 This project is also not cross browser compatible at the moment so please view it in Chrome.
-For ease of viewing and evaluation I used an easy to navigate folder structure and kept the components mostly kept together only separating the container HOC and the presentational component.
+For ease of viewing and evaluation I used an easy to navigate folder structure and mostly kept the components together.
 Depending on reuse needs I would consider pulling things out like the checkbox for reuse elsewhere.
 You'll notice that the <select> menus are still in their default styles.
 I chose to not rework these as they take a considerable amount of time and effort and are difficult to make accessible to users using their keyboards.
  I've assumed that Hilton would have internal libraries with styling and accessibility for these